shabhshah/Miscellaneous-Python/README.md

 # Miscellaneous-Python
 Miscellaneous Python programs I have written.
 Either working or a work in progress.
 Some have been written for my programming class.

-*blackjack.py* is a work in progress of a Black Jack game.

 *HelloWorld.py* is the first Python program I wrote, prints "Hello, World!"

 *madlib.py* and *madlib2.py* are two MadLib programs.